toot-toot-modules/toot-toot-modules/README.md

 - Total, Cumulative Sound Output, scaled to +-5V
 - Total, Cumulative Control Voltage Output, scaled to 0-10V

+### Testing

+See `test-patches` for a series of VCVRack patches that can be loaded to showcase various features of the harmonizer modular.
+The harmonizer patches are labeled `harmonizer_test_#.vcv`

 # Getting Started